YingVickyCao/PictureInPicture/README.md

 How to find fragment tag?
 Fist check: find fagment by id.
 If not null, return tag.
 Then check: find fragment by tag.

+# 10 How use to disable Picture-in-Picture Mode?

+Settings -> App -> Advances -> Picture-in-picture allowed.